-Make your shoes look like new by wiping them with a damp towel.
+Make your shoes look new by wiping them with a damp towel.
 Fold the wet, wrung-out microfiber cloth in half.

 So that it is not too large for one shoe and then gently wipe over all of the surfaces on both sides.
 To remove any blemishes or stains from wearing out your kicks!

-Afterwards, you can also take off those old insoles and run some water through each side until they’re spotless again.
+Afterward, you can also take off those old insoles and run some water through each side until they’re spotless again.